orange-cloudfoundry/sec-group-broker-filter/README.md

     # If empty or unspecified, any IP adress returned from the binding response will be granted access in
     # created security groups
     BROKER_FILTER_TRUSTED_DESTINATION_HOSTS=192.0.1.0-192.0.2.0
+    # An optional trusted destination ports.
+Can be a single port, multiple comma-separated ports, or a single range of ports.
+    # Examples: 3306 3306,3307 3300-3400
-    # An optional trusted destination port range.
-If empty or unspecified, any port returned from the binding response will be granted
+    # If empty or unspecified, any port returned from the binding response
-    # access in created security groups
+    # will be granted access in created security groups
-    BROKER_FILTER_TRUSTED_DESTINATION_PORTS=
+    BROKER_FILTER_TRUSTED_DESTINATION_PORTS=3306

     # CloudFoundry CC api host
     CLOUDFOUNDRY_HOST: api.yourdomain.com